backube/volsync/docs/openshift/index.rst

 Using Scribe
 ============
 The OpenShift cluster(s) should now be able to use Scribe.
-To test Scribe follow the steps to `use the rsync replication method <https://scribe-replication.readthedocs.io/en/latest/getting_started/index.html#using-rsync>`_
+To test Scribe follow the steps for :ref:`using rsync`.